 What is an ice cream terrine?

 An ice cream terrine is a beautiful frozen dessert made with layers of ice cream, molded in a bowl or a pan.
-It’s sliced to serve, which shows off all the pretty layers.
+When sliced for serving it shows off all the pretty layers.
 No two pieces will be alike.

 I like to use a loaf pan because it makes a nice cake-like shape that’s easy to portion into equal slices.
 Any loaf pan will work, just be sure you line it with plastic or parchment paper with long ends so you can lift it out after it has been frozen.
 You can also use a small to medium sized bowl lined with plastic to make a round ice cream ‘bomb’ shape.